vunguyen2397/terraform-exam/README.md

 # terraform-exam
+# Summary:
-# Summary: this architect will create separate workspaces for Dev and DB, with Dev workspace will create an EC2 instance running docker images for coffeshop application, while DB workspace will create a PostgreSQL using RDS and have automatic password management via Secrets Manager
+This architect will create separate workspaces for Dev and DB, with Dev workspace will create an EC2 instance running docker images for coffeshop application, while DB workspace will create a PostgreSQL using RDS and have automatic password management via Secrets Manager

 # Architect:
 **In Dev workspace:**
 -   Create a t3.micro EC2 instance, public subnet placement, SSH/HTTP security group access
 -   Then runs user-data.sh to:
 - Install Docker and Docker Compose
 - Pull and tag container images
 - Configure and start containers via docker-compose
 - Run all services from the images by order: Postgres -> Rabbitmq -> Product -> Counter -> the rest
 - To check if the web is online, access through http://<instance_ipv4>:8888

 **In DB workspace:**
 -   Secret Management generates a random 16-character password with special characters and stores credentials in AWS Secrets Manager as db-credentials-db